gesteves/kona/README.md

 #### Font Awesome

 Kona uses Font Awesome for the various icons on the site.
 Rather than store the SVGs themselves in the repo, it pulls them from the API at build time.
-You'll need a Font Awesome Pro account, and an API token with a "Pro icons and metadata" scope, which you can set up at https://fontawesome.com/account/general.
+You'll need a Font Awesome Pro account, and an API token with a "Pro icons and metadata" read scope, which you can set up at https://fontawesome.com/account/general.
 Add it to the `FONT_AWESOME_API_TOKEN` environment variable.

 #### Redis

 Kona uses redis to cache some of the API responses from various services, which makes deploys a little speedier.
 You can set up a free instance at https://redis.com and add the credentials to the appropriate environment variables.

 ### Optional services

+The services below aren't required to run Kona, but they provide additional data, mainly the various stats on the home page.

 #### Strava